-Diamond Drilling
+1.7 Diamond Drilling

 The Cape Spencer Project has been the focus of systematic gold exploration since 1981 that has led to the identification of two main gold bearing zones, the Pit Zone and the Northeast Zone, in addition to several other prospects.
-A total of 379 diamond drill holes (28,211 m) completed during gold exploration and infill diamond drill programs by various past explorers have been compiled for the Property by ExploreCo in a digital drill hole database.
+A total of 379 diamond drill holes (28,211 m) completed during gold exploration and infill diamond drill programs by various past explorers were compiled for the Property by 2647102 Ontario Inc. in a digital drill hole database that was subsequently validated by Mercator staff for use in the current Mineral Resource Estimate.
 Drill collar locations were digitized from historic scanned maps and georeferenced into NAD83 UTM Zone 20 coordinates.
 All associated information, including lithologic and sampling logs, assay results, and down hole survey data, entered into the database was assembled from assessment reports filed with the New Brunswick Government.
-ExploreCo provided Mercator with the digital database of historic drill holes to support the current Mineral Resource Estimate.
-Much of the historical drill core from the Property is preserved and available for review and re-sampling at the Government of New Brunswick drill core storage facility in Picadilly, NB.
+Much of the historical drill core from the Property is preserved and available for review and re-sampling at the Government of New Brunswick drill core storage facility in Piccadilly, NB.